Humble Oil

-Humble Oil and Refining Co. is a defunct American oil company founded in 1911 in Humble, Texas.
+Humble Oil and Refining Co. was an American oil company founded in 1911 in Humble, Texas.
 In 1919, a 50% interest in Humble was acquired by the Standard Oil of New Jersey which acquired the rest of the company in September 1959.
 The Humble brand was used by Standard Oil of New Jersey until 1973, when the company rebranded nationwide as Exxon and discontinued Humble, along with its other brands Esso and Enco.

 Today, Humble's assets are owned and operated by ExxonMobil, which formed from the merger of Exxon and Mobil (Standard Oil of New York) in 1999.

 History

 The Humble Oil Company was chartered by Walter Fondren Sr., and brothers Ross Sterling and Frank Sterling, in February 1911.
-They were joined by their sister, Florence M. Sterling, who became assistant, and then later full secretary and treasurer of the company.
+They were joined by their sister, Florence M. Sterling, who became assistant, and later full, secretary and treasurer of the company.
 The three siblings were often referred to as the "Trio."

 On June 21, 1917, the company was re-organized as Humble Oil and Refining Company and incorporated with a capitalization of $1 million.
 William Stamps Farish II (1881–1942), was the primary organizer.
-Farish served as vice president for five years and in 1922, he became the president of Humble Oil and Refining Co.
+Farish served as vice president for five years and, in 1922, he became the president of Humble Oil and Refining Co.
 In 1933, he became chairman of the board of Standard Oil Company of New Jersey (later Exxon Company), which held substantial stock interest in Humble, and in 1937, he became president of Standard.